 Account alerts – Set up balance or payment notifications to ensure that you don’t miss a payment.

 Credit building facility – With some cards, the monthly fee you pay can be treated like a loan by the issuer, and your successful regular repayments are reported back to the credit reference agencies.
 This can help to prove your creditworthiness and over time it can actively help to build or rebuild your credit rating.

 Most of the perceived disadvantages of prepaid bank accounts could be counted amongst their advantages, depending on your point of view.
 However, there is one undeniable disadvantage that prepaid accounts have in comparison to traditional bank accounts.

 Because prepaid current account issuers are not banks in the traditional sense, but are known as Authorised Payment Institutions (APIs), any balances held on prepaid cards are not covered by the FSCS – the Financial Services Compensation Scheme.
 That means, if your prepaid issuer goes bankrupt, you could lose your card balance.
 Some prepaid current account issuers do ring-fence balances so that they remain entirely separate from their other funds as a precaution.
 While this reduces the risk, it does not eliminate it completely.
 If this is a concern for you, a conventional basic bank account may be more suitable.

 Before choosing a prepaid current account, you should really consider your own personal spending habits – for example, will you just pay in your wages and take it out in cash, or do you want to mainly shop online or in-store with your debit card?

 You should also think about what you want to get out of your prepaid account.
 Is your main concern to build up your credit rating?
 Pay the least amount possible per month?
 Pay the least amount possible for your specific banking needs?
 Gain access to the valuable cashback deals?
-Whichever you are looking for, the UK prepaid market undoubtedly has a suitable account.
+Whichever you are looking for, the UK prepaid bank account market undoubtedly has a suitable account for you.